RakshitChaurasia00007/RakshitChaurasia-langsmith-MAT496/README.md

 To Summarize our Learning in Crisp
 Lesson 2 elaborates on practical implementation with multiple run types, illustrating the design choices and setup steps needed for comprehensive tracing coverage across different components of an LLM-powered application, emphasizing the importance of correct API key setup, metadata usage, and handling both streaming and non-streaming processes.

+--

+feat: initial setup and environment configuration for tracing

+Learned how to configure API keys, enable LangSmith tracing, and specify project context using environment variables and dotenv files.

+feat: added LLM run example with proper message formatting and metadata

+Explored how to trace chat LLM runs with examples showing structured input/output formats and metadata fields such as model name and provider.

+feat: implemented streaming LLM run with reduce function

+Learned to handle streaming LLM responses, reduce partial chunks into final output, and trace streaming interactions effectively.

+feat: added retriever run example with document format and metadata

+Added tracing for document retrieval using retriever runs, demonstrated how to return documents with text content and metadata for better trace visualization.

+feat: incorporated tool call tracing with weather example

+Extended tool call tracing with a practical weather-fetching example, combined it with LLM calls, enhanced examples with environment variable setup.